ncatlab/nlab-content/pages/17345.md

 (Here the re-occurence of the root "spectr-" it is a historical coincidence, but a lucky one.)

-Here we give a expository introduction to the concept of spectral sequences, building up in detail to the spectral sequence of a filtered complex.
+Here we give an expository introduction to the concept of spectral sequences, building up in detail to the spectral sequence of a filtered complex.

 We put these spectral sequences to use in